Fast Generation of RSA Keys using Smooth Integers: Generating RSA keys

-While the primality testing is provably computationally tractable in deterministic polynomial time, for the primality generation one has to assume some strong number-theoretic conjectures to prove the computational efficiency.
+While the primality testing is provably computationally tractable in deterministic polynomial time, for the primality generation we have to assume some strong number-theoretic conjectures to prove the computational efficiency.
 Even assuming the correctness of the Riemann hypothesis is not enough.
-But there is conjecture, due to Cramer, that states:
+But there is conjecture~\cite{cramer1936} that states:

 \begin{conjecture} There is at least one prime in the interval $[x, x+ \ln^2x]$. \end{conjecture}